-• Constructing, installing or erecting a wind turbine or tower (e.g., cell phone tower, radio tower, transmission tower) taller than 10 m
+• Constructing, installing, or erecting a wind turbine or tower (e.g., cell phone tower, radio tower, transmission tower) taller than 10 m

-Fences installed on or near leks have the potential to improve the efficiency of avian or mammalian predators and represent an increased risk of predation for Sage-Grouse on leks.
-Hence, such structures are likely to result in lek habitat avoidance or a significant reduction in habitat quality, which equates to functional destruction of lek critical habitat. • Constructing or installing a fence
+Lastly, fences installed inside or near leks have the potential to improve the efficiency of avian or mammalian predators where grouse are out in the open and most conspicuous (i.e., at leks), and thus represent an increased risk of predation for Sage-Grouse.
+This increased risk of mortality near fences equates to a decrease in habitat quality.